brooklynrail/brooklynrail-platform/content/events/2021/05/is-it-ours-art-copyright-and-public-interest-with-martha-buskirk-and-joan-kee.md

 ---
 title: Is It Ours?
 Art, Copyright, and Public Interest with Martha Buskirk and Joan Kee
-summary: "Author and Art Historian Martha Buskirk joins Rail Editor-at-Large Joan Kee for a conversation.
+summary: "Author and art historian Martha Buskirk joins Rail Editor-at-Large Joan Kee for a conversation.
 We’ll conclude with a poetry reading. "
 people:
   - person: martha-buskirk